ASallin/starter-hugo-academic/content/publication/Gifted/index.md

 ---
 title: "High-Ability Influencers?
-The Heterogeneous Effects of Gifted Classmates "
+The Heterogeneous Effects of Gifted Classmates"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here